Rules

 15. Teams tied in Knockout stages

-In the event of a tie in the Knockout Stages, matches will move directly to a sudden death penalty shootout.
-A winner will be decided when 1 team scores and the other fails to score in the same round.
+In the event of a tie in the Knockout Stages, matches will move directly to a round of 3 penalty shootouts.
+If no team has won after a round of 3 penalties we will move straight to sudden death penalty shoots where a winner will be decided when 1 team scores and the other fails to score in the same round.

 Note: Only players on the pitch at the end of ordinary time may take a penalty.